raphaelmmachado/manage-landing-page/README.md

 ### Continued development

-I plan to build more projects using vanilla javascript and improve myself more with css animations so I don't get too dependent on frameworks
+I plan to build more projects using vanilla javascript so i don't get too dependent on frameworks

 ### Useful resources